 Captain Michael Raybourne Rhoades, Ray to his friends, served the Five Galaxies Republic faithfully for over a century.
-Now, the Republic has fallen, and Natural officers like him are disappearing from the Fleet.
-Ray knows he’s next, but that’s not his greatest fear.
-He has uncovered a Gen plot to unleash a virus—Janus—that will exterminate Natural humans forever.
+Now, the Gen, who believe the chaos of evolution must be extinguished, have overthrown the Republic.
+Natural-born officers are vanishing from the Fleet, and Ray knows he’s next.
+But that’s not his greatest fear.
+He has uncovered a plot to unleash a virus, Janus, that will exterminate Natural humans forever.
+Ray has a plan: Free the enslaved machine intelligences—living warships known as SIL—and convince them to join the rebellion against the Gen. It could save his race.
+Or it could destroy all of Humanity.

 Andromeda Rhoades Liberation is the first book in The Local War saga, an epic military space opera spanning the Local Group of galaxies.

-“Only a fool goes to Safe Harbor not expecting trouble.”
+Only a fool goes to Safe Harbor not expecting trouble.

 Captain Michael Raybourne Rhoades has done the impossible.
 His small rebel force defeated the Gen and captured one of the few surviving fabricators, the massive factory ships of the machine intelligences.
 But the cost . . . the cost . . .
 45,000 natural-born humans dead, most by his hand.
-Ray’s own captains, appalled by the high casualties, openly wonder if he is the right person to lead them.
-Escape to the mysterious Andromeda galaxy, beyond the reach of the Janus virus, is still Ray’s plan, but first he must go to Safe Harbor.
+Ray’s own captains openly wonder if he is the right person to lead them.
+The machine intelligences—the living warships known as SIL—wonder the same thing.
+Captain Rhoades has forced them to kill their own, yet only he holds the key to freeing more of their enslave Brethren.
+Ray must navigate a political minefield as complex as the ongoing war against the Gen Empire if he is to save them all.

 Andromeda Rhoades Firestorm is the second book in The Local War saga, an epic military space opera spanning the Local Group of galaxies.